 In our opinion anyone who is washing hands less than 4 times a day is setting a pretty low bar.

 Would Dry Skin and Cracks Benefit from Less Hand Washing?

 It seems blasphemous to suggest less hand washing with soap and water.
 That is, after all, the foundation upon which virtually every anti-flu message is based.
-And yet if there isn’t solid scientific evidence to support this practice, why not consider an alternate approach.
+And yet if there isn’t a lot of solid scientific evidence to support this practice, why not consider an alternate approach?